 Conclusion

 Mapp v.
 Ohio remains a landmark case that fundamentally reshaped the landscape of criminal procedure in the United States.
 By extending the exclusionary rule to the states, the Supreme Court ensured that the Fourth Amendment's protections against unreasonable searches and seizures applied equally to all citizens, regardless of where they lived.
-This decision was a pivotal moment in the Warren Court's expansion of individual rights and has had a lasting impact on law enforcement practices and judicial proceedings.
+This decision was a critical moment in the Warren Court's expansion of individual rights and has had a lasting impact on law enforcement practices and judicial proceedings.